-Loosen the bar nut that holds the drive sprocket cover.
-Use the kombination spanner.
+• Loosen the bar nut that holds the clutch cover and chain brake.
+Use the combination spanner.

 Raise the tip of the bar and stretch the chain by tightening the chain tensioning screw using the combination spanner.
 Tighten the chain until it does not sag from the underside of the bar.